All tags

 G.Washington steam locomotive

 I recently visited Disneyland Paris and I spent more time researching and experiencing the Paris metro system and the RER than looking up and preparing for Disneyland itself.
 Upon visiting the park in Disneyland Paris I was pleasantly surprised to be greeted by a railway line right by the park entrance.
 There was no crowd, no line whatsoever, just an elegantly designed station.
 Going up the stairs I saw the steam locomotive coupled to passenger cars about to depart.
+I just stumbled across a train!
 Read more...

 Install exiftool. sudo apt install exiftool # sudo apt install libimage-exiftool-perl Remove all tags. exiftool -all= image.jpg Remove only EXIF tags exiftool -EXIF= image.jpg

 Recursively deleting all objects in a bucket and the bucket itself can be done with the following command. aws s3 rb s3://<bucket_name> --force If the bucket has versioning enabled any object versions and delete markers will fail to delete.
 The following message will be returned. remove_bucket failed: s3://<bucket_name> An error occurred (BucketNotEmpty) when calling the DeleteBucket operation: The bucket you tried to delete is not empty.
 You must delete all versions in the bucket.
+The following set of command deletes all objects, versions, delete markers, and the bucket.
 Read more...

 Previous Page Next Page